 Friends of the Earth is more than 1.5 million members and supporters strong in all 50 states, and we are the U.S. voice of the world’s largest federation of grassroots environmental groups with a presence in 75 countries.

-This study was led by Kendra Klein, PhD senior staff scientist at Friends of the Earth in collaboration with researchers from University of California at Berkeley, University of California at San Francisco and Commonweal Biomonitoring Resources Center.
-Kendra is a writer, researcher and advocate with over sixteen years of experience in sustainability, food, agriculture and environmental health.
+These studies were led by Kendra Klein, PhD senior staff scientist at Friends of the Earth in collaboration with researchers from University of California at Berkeley, University of California at San Francisco, Commonweal Biomonitoring Resources Center, and Health Research Institute.
+Kendra is a writer, researcher and advocate with expertise in sustainability, food and agriculture and environmental health.
 She is a 2011 Switzer Environmental Fellow and holds a BA in Interdisciplinary Studies from Miami University of Ohio and a PhD in Environmental Science, Policy & Management from UC Berkeley.

 In The News